 - 1. Turn ON circuit control power to move the contactor to the ON position - 2.
-Verify that the position indicator reads ON (Red). - 3.
-For the latched type contactor, check that the latch correctly engages and trips when the close/trip signals are applied.
-Also, manually trip the contactor using the trip lever to verify proper operation.
+Verify that the position indicator reads ON (Red).

 MOVING THE CIRCUIT BREAKER FROM THE ON TO THE OFF POSITION

 TO MOVE THE CIRCUIT BREAKER TO THE OFF POSITION: